secbrief/secbrief.github.io/_posts/2014-07-14-agricultural-bioterrorism-a-threat-assessment.md

 Wartime usage of agricultural bio-agents have been more prevalent than cases of agroterrorism and agricultural bioterrorism, but it still remains relatively rare.
 During World War I, the German secret service carried out a agricultural bio-attacks against Argentina, France, Romania, U.S., and the U.K.[^104] Specifically, the Germans targeted pack animals, cattle, sheep, and grain with, among other pathogens, Pseudomonas mallei (Glanders), Bacillus anthracis (Anthrax), and wheat fungus.[^105] In World War II, the Japanese used morbilliviruses (a group of paramyxoviruses which cause measles, rinderpest, canine distemper, etc.), Bacillus anthracis (Anthrax), and many other biological agents against the Soviet Union in Northern China.[^106] Moreover, the Japanese used Yersinia pestis (Plague) infected fleas (Xenopsylla cheopis) against the Chinese population and experimented with targeting cattle with the fleas.[^107] There is also some evidence that may suggest that the Germans targeted British crops with Colorado potato beetles during the war.
 However, there is the possibility that the destructive beetle was introduced accidentally through the importation of of foodstuffs from the U.S.[^108]

 During the post world war era, there were also uses of biological agents against agriculture.
-For example, in 1952, the Mau Mau, a Kenyan nationalist liberation movement, used African milk bush (Sphagnum compactum) to poison thirtythree head of cattle at a British mission.109 The Cold War brought on many more reported uses.
+For example, in 1952, the Mau Mau, a Kenyan nationalist liberation movement, used African milk bush (Sphagnum compactum) to poison thirty-three head of cattle at a British mission.[^109] The Cold War brought on many more reported uses.

 The most famous was the alleged use of mycotoxins, called yellow rain, against the H’mong people by communist forces.
-The allegation held that the communist forces used aircraft mounted with sprayers in addition to mortars, grenades, rockets, and landmines to disseminate agents.110 Much debate remains as to the veracity of intentional usage.
+The allegation held that the communist forces used aircraft mounted with sprayers in addition to mortars, grenades, rockets, and landmines to disseminate agents.[^110] Much debate remains as to the veracity of intentional usage.
 The toxins not only impacted crops and undermined confidence in local food stores, but also resulted in many deaths.
 The Soviet Union was also fingered in the use chemical and biological weapons later in the Soviet War in Afghanistan.
-While there was no way to say which agents were specifically used, due to the delay in sample collection, many villages and crops were impacted in the Soviet antiagriculture campaign.
-Similar to the “yellow rain” allegations in Laos, some believe that the Soviets used trichothecene mycotoxins in Afghanistan.111 Soviet defector and former deputy director at Biopreparat, Ken Alibek, has revealed that the Soviet Union utilized Pseudomonas mallei (Glanders) among other bioagents to impact Afghan agriculture and human populations during the war.112
+While there was no way to say which agents were specifically used, due to the delay in sample collection, many villages and crops were impacted in the Soviet anti-agriculture campaign.
+Similar to the “yellow rain” allegations in Laos, some believe that the Soviets used trichothecene mycotoxins in Afghanistan.[^111] Soviet defector and former deputy director at Biopreparat, Ken Alibek, has revealed that the Soviet Union utilized Pseudomonas mallei (Glanders) among other bio-agents to impact Afghan agriculture and human populations during the war.[^112]

-From 1962 through 1997, Cuba has accused the U.S. no fewer than twentyone times of conducting biological warfare against its people and agriculture.113 “According to Raymond Zilinskas, the Cubans have alleged that the U.S. biological attacks caused ailments such as 108 Ibid.
-109 Ibid.
-110 Ibid.
-111 Ibid.
-112 Ibid.
-113 Ibid.
-26 of 49
-Christopher M. Cherry
-Student ID 00536610
-December 12, 2013
-Newcastle disease among poultry (1962), African swine fever among pigs (1971, 197980), tobacco blue mold disease (197980), sugarcane rust disease (1978), dengue hemorrhagic fever among humans (1980), and an infestation of the thrips insect in 1996.”114 Despite the allegations, the most likely explanation is that the various outbreaks of disease were either the result of accidental importation or natural manifestations.
+From 1962 through 1997, Cuba has accused the U.S. no fewer than twenty-one times of conducting biological warfare against its people and agriculture.[^113] “According to Raymond Zilinskas, the Cubans have alleged that the U.S. biological attacks caused ailments such as Newcastle disease among poultry (1962), African swine fever among pigs (1971, 197980), tobacco blue mold disease (197980), sugarcane rust disease (1978), dengue hemorrhagic fever among humans (1980), and an infestation of the thrips insect in 1996.”[^114] Despite the allegations, the most likely explanation is that the various outbreaks of disease were either the result of accidental importation or natural manifestations.

 A good place to start when assessing which biological agents would potentially be the most desirable/feasible for terrorists, is known or suspected staterun biological weapons